Medium Voltage Electronics

 • FPGA control and SoC development: Auto code generation for automated control

-• Thermo-electrical semiconductor characterization and modeling: Si, SiC and GaN up to 10 kV with four customized double pulse setups
+• Thermo-electrical semiconductor characterization and modeling: Si, SiC and GaN up to 10 kV with four customized double pulse setups and static characterization

 • Direct cooling of power electronic systems: Simulation and measurement of novel mechatronic concepts

 Multi-level systems are therefore the key technology for efficient and cost-effective power electronic systems in high- and medium-voltage applications.
+They also provide better EMC performance, which allows the reduction of system size and costs.
+These systems show low grid perturbations and a generally “grid-compatible” behavior.

-Based on these specific characteristics, multi-level converters are used in many areas of electrical energy conversion.
 The term “multi-level” comprises various converter topologies.
-Depending on the specific application, different power electronic topologies represent the optimal solution.
-Today, in the electrical energy grid, the well-known three-level NPC inverters are widely used for small and medium power solar inverters and a new family based on the modular multi-level (MMC/M2C) principle has found its way into high-power and high-voltage transmission systems (HVDC, SVC).
+Depending on the specific application, different power electronic topologies offer the optimum solution.
+Today, in the electrical energy grid, the well-known three-level NPC inverters are widely used for small and medium power solar inverters.
+A new type based on the modular multi-level (MMC/M2C) principle has been introduced into high-power and high-voltage transmission systems (HVDC, SVC).
+Besides grid-related systems, many other applications can be covered by multi-level converters, for example high-performance drives for industrial, rail or naval systems.

 Virtual 360° tour of our Medium Voltage and Megawatt Power Test Lab

-© Kukuluru Media / Fraunhofer IISB
+© Daniel Karmann / Fraunhofer IISB

 Panoramic view of our medium voltage test bench